 "I'm so thrilled to be back at Notre Dame," Cunningham said.
 "To be a part of Coach McGraw's staff is something I've always dreamed about.
 I have tremendous passion and pride in the Notre Dame women's basketball program, and I believe it is a reflection of the high standards this great university embodies.
 Quite simply, I can't wait to continue everyone's efforts at Notre Dame towards winning national championships."

-In her first three seasons back at her alma mater, Cunningham has helped mold Notre Dame's perimeter offense into one of the nation's best.
+In four seasons back at her alma mater, Cunningham has helped mold Notre Dame's perimeter offense into one of the nation's best.
 During the past three years, the Fighting Irish have ranked in the top 10 in the country in three-point percentage, finishing second in 2013-14 (.402), seventh in 2014-15 (.383) and second last season (.412) while posting the three highest totals of three-point field goals made in program history (190 in 2013-14; 186 in 2014-15 and 207 last season).

 Cunningham also has found success with individual player development, most notably shaping Kayla McBride into one of the nation's top players.
 Under Cunningham's steady hand, McBride was a two-time All-America selection, earning consensus first-team honors as a senior in 2013-14.
 She also was the 2014 Atlantic Coast Conference Player of the Year, according to the conference coaches, after averaging career highs of 17.6 points and 5.3 rebounds per game in her final season.
 What's more, McBride was the 2013 BIG EAST Championship Most Outstanding Player after leading Notre Dame to its first-ever BIG EAST tournament title, and she was dominant on the biggest stages, reflecting Cunningham's own cool demeanor from her playing days while methodically shredding numerous Top 25 opponents, averaging 18.7 points per game against ranked teams in her final two seasons.